chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 {% endhighlight %}

-You should now have the view hierarchy for one view in an array which we can now use for comparison.
-Lets create a method that takes in a view and compares it to an array of views.
-If the view is contained within the array, return true else return false.
+You should now have the view hierarchy for the first view store in a dictionary.
+We can now check to see whether a tag has a view value attached to it.
+Lets create a method that takes in a view and lookups up the views tag in the dictionary to see if there is a corresponding view.
+If the view exists, we can return it.

 {% highlight swift linenos %}